Białowieża Forest: 20th-century wartime damage and restoration

+During World War I the forest suffered the greatest losses to the forest in history.
+German troops, part of the 9th Army commanded by Prince Leopold of Bavaria, entered Bialowieza and the forest on August 17, 1915.
+In order to use the forest for military purposes, the Bialowieza Military Forestry Administration was established, headed by Major Georg Escherich.
+The German occupation of the area lasted until December 1918.
+During this period, the forest experienced extensive timber extraction: of the forest's estimated abundance of 32 million m³ of timber, 5 million m³ were cut down.
+During three years of German occupation, six sawmills were built and 250 km of railway tracks were laid in the forest to support the local industry.
+The German army also started to hunt the animals.
+By September 25, 1915, the bison population had decreased from approximately 700 to 200, which prompted the issuance of an order forbidding hunting in the reserve.
+However, German soldiers, poachers and Soviet marauders continued the slaughter until February 1919 when the area was captured by the Polish army.
+The Polish government proclaimed that the last bison had been killed before the army's arrival, but there are claims that bison were present in the forest in April 1919 or even in 1921.
+Thousands of deer and wild boar had also been shot.

 After the Polish–Soviet War in 1921, the core of the forest was declared a National Reserve.
 In 1923, Professor Józef Paczoski, a pioneer of the science of phytosociology, became a scientific manager of the forest reserves in the Białowieża Forest.
 He carried out detailed studies of the structure of forest vegetation there.

 In 1923 it was known that only 54 European bison survived in zoos all around the world, none of them in Poland.
 In 1929, a small herd of four was bought by the Polish state from various zoos and from the Western Caucasus (where the bison was to become extinct just a few years later).
 These animals were of the slightly different Caucasian subspecies (Bison bonasus caucasicus).
 To protect them, in 1932 most of the forest was declared a national park.
 The reintroduction proved successful, and by 1939 there were 16 bison in Białowieża National Park.
-Two of them, from the zoo in Pszczyna, were descendants of a pair from the forest given to the Duke of Pszczyna by Tsar Alexander II in 1865.
+One of them, a male from the zoo in Pszczyna, is the founder of almost the entire population of bison that inhabits the forest, he was descendant of a pair given to the Duke of Pszczyna by Tsar Alexander II in 1865.